vmsmith/CookBook/fruits.md

 * Apples - Picardie - Verger de Picardie - Edgar Quinter:
   * Cox's Orange
   * Pas de Loup

+**Boskoop** Originated in Boskoop, Netherlands, where it began as a chance seedling in 1856.
+There are many variants: Boskoop red, yellow or green.
+This rustic apple is firm, tart and fragrant.
+Greenish-gray tinged with red, the apple stands up well to cooking.
+Generally Boskoop varieties are very high in acid content and can contain more than four times the vitamin C of 'Granny Smith' or 'Golden Delicious'.

 ### Pears